BerSerK/notes/source/LearningMaterial.rst

 5. Other skills:

    a.
-Linux/Unix, Just get one and use it and google the problems you meet;
+Linux/Unix, Just get one and use it and google the problems you meet.
+Maybe you can buy a VPS and host the services(shadowsocks, blog, trading bot etc.) you need on it. `Digital Ocean <https://www.digitalocean.com/?refcode=60fc2dbd0ad6>`_ have a lowest $5/month plan, `Budget VM <https://www.budgetvm.com/account/aff.php?aff=1421>`_ provides plan with price as low as $15/year;
    b.
 Version Control, `Git <https://en.wikipedia.org/wiki/Git_(software)>`_ (/ɡɪt/) is a distributed revision control system with an emphasis on speed, data integrity, and support for distributed, non-linear workflows. `Github <https://github.com/>`_ is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
 And you can learn Git In a quick way from `Pro Git <http://git-scm.com/book/zh/v1>`_ ;
    c.
 Text Editor: